ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 Due to the coinbase maturity rules, the Sprout root is the empty root for the first 100 blocks.
 (These rules are already implemented in contextual validation and the anchor calculations.)
+Therefore, `zcashd`'s genesis bug is irrelevant for the mainnet and testnet chains.

+Hypothetically, if Sapling were activated from genesis, the specification requires a Sapling anchor, but `zcashd` would ignore that anchor.

 [`JoinSplit`]: https://doc.zebra.zfnd.org/zebra_chain/transaction/struct.JoinSplit.html
 [`Spend`]: https://doc.zebra.zfnd.org/zebra_chain/transaction/struct.Spend.html